kg-construct/rml-lv/spec/section/problem.md

 ### Nested data structures

 References to nested data structures, like JSON or XML, may return multiple values.
 These values can be composite: they may again contain multiple values.
-[RML-Core](https://kg-construct.github.io/rml-core/spec/docs/) defines mapping constructs that produce results by combining the results of other mapping constructs in a specific order.
+<a data-cite="RML-Core">RML-Core</a>defines mapping constructs that produce results by combining the results of other mapping constructs in a specific order.
 For example, a <a data-cite="RML-Core#dfn-triples-map">triples map</a> combines the results of a <a data-cite="RML-Core#dfn-subject-map">subject map</a> and a <a data-cite="RML-Core#dfn-predicate-object-map">predicate-object map</a> in that order.
 Another example is a <a data-cite="RML-Core#dfn-template-expression">template expression</a>, which combines character strings and zero or more <a data-cite="RML-Core#dfn-reference-expression">reference expressions</a> in declared order.